 You can use various tools to implement and optimize your audit plan.
 These include:

-- Risk assessment tools to assess your organization’s overall risk exposure and accordingly prioritize audit activities.
-You can use them to identify potential risks and focus your audit efforts on addressing areas that pose the greatest risks.
+• Risk assessment tools to assess your organization’s overall risk exposure and accordingly prioritize audit activities.
+You can use them to identify potential risks and focus your audit efforts on addressing areas that pose the most significant risks.

-- Continuous controls monitoring tools to monitor key systems and processes in real-time, which identifies potential anomalies and issues as they arise.
-With these tools, your teams can identify and respond to emerging risks and assure key controls continue functioning as intended.
+• Continuous controls monitoring tools to monitor critical systems and processes in near real-time, identifying potential anomalies and issues as they arise.
+With these tools, your teams can identify and respond to emerging risks and ensure key controls continue functioning as intended.

 Steps to Develop Continuous Auditing